dhermes/golembic/README.md

 golembic=> \q
 $
 $ make run-examples-main GOLEMBIC_CMD=verify
-Error: Migration stored in SQL doesn't match sequence; sequence has 7 migrations but 8 are stored in the table
-Usage:
-  golembic postgres verify [flags]
-...
 2020/08/20 19:16:02 Migration stored in SQL doesn't match sequence; sequence has 7 migrations but 8 are stored in the table exit status 1
 make: *** [run-examples-main] Error 1